RohanSengupta326/MindSpace/README.md

      ```

 4. **Run the Application:**
-   - Start the development server: `flutter run -d web-server`
+   - Start the development server: `fvm flutter run -d web-server`
    - Access the application in your web browser (usually at `http://localhost:8080/`).

 **Usage**